giantswarm/vsphere-app-collection/README.md

 # vsphere-app-collection chart

-Vsphere App Collection contains the set of resources are deployed to the Management Cluster in the Giant Swarm Vsphere platform.
+Vsphere App Collection contains the set of resources are deployed to the Management Cluster in the Giant Swarm vSphere platform.

-Here we define the Cluster OpenStack App chart with its templates and default configuration.
+Here we define the Cluster vSphere App chart with its templates and default configuration.

 ## Installing